backstage/backstage/plugins/search/api-report.md

   setOpen: (open: boolean) => void;
 };

-// Warning: (ae-missing-release-tag) "SearchPage" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const SearchPage: () => JSX.Element;

-// Warning: (ae-missing-release-tag) "searchPlugin" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 const searchPlugin: BackstagePlugin<
   {